Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

 22:26 <@IdleBot> Tor reaches next level in 39 days, 23:39:35.
 ```

-It could happen that by some misfortune the bouncer gets restarted and it doesn't log back in.
+It could happen that by some misfortune the bouncer gets restarted and it doesn't log you back in.
 Or you simply just lose connection and you don't re-connect.
 That is unacceptable because the point is to be present.
 Otherwise you don't play.
 So you need an early warning in case you are offline.
 Luckily, IdleRPG provides an XML based endpoint to get which contains your status.

 From there, I'm using mailgun with a registered domain to send me an email in case my status is offline.
 For that, here is a small Go program [IdleRPG Checker Go Code](https://gist.github.com/Skarlso/318ddd6f8d71dbda8fbbd1a908fdb159).